TwoPizza9621536/twopizza9621536.github.io/main/privacy.md

 The projects and applications may have to use 3rd party libraries and APIs in order to function.
 These libraries and APIs will be stated on the project's or application's page.
-The libraries and APIs may
+The libraries and APIs may have their own ToS and Privacy Policy which collects in their own accord.

 For Google and Bing webmasters, they are only used for SEO, troubleshooting and source code improvements only.